What Are the Prerequisites for Ph.D. Programs?

 |Possible Careers||Research scientist, psychologist, college professor|

-Another benefit of undergraduate research, according to the University of Texas, is that it can help students decide on an area of interest and improve the odds of admittance significantly.
+Another benefit of undergraduate research is that it can help students decide on an area of interest and improve the odds of admittance significantly.
 Many undergraduate research programs, especially in the sciences, offer some form of compensation in addition to possibly leading to publication in scholarly journals.
 Undergraduates can find research opportunities in their own universities, other universities and an increasing number of organizations.

 Strong Academic Record

-Brigham Young University's Marriott School of Business' recommendation is to enroll in a pre-doctoral program if possible.
-This is not a requirement for most Ph.D. programs, but the extra preparedness appeals to admissions committees, especially when combined with a high GPA.
-The school also notes students who complete pre-doctoral programs are more likely to see success in Ph.D. programs.
+In addition to a high GPA, enrolling in a pre-doctoral program can be helpful.
+These programs may offer field-specific training or mentoring opportunities leading up to doctoral-level training.
+This is not a requirement for most Ph.D. programs, but the extra preparedness may appeal to admissions committees, especially when combined with a high GPA.

 Standardized Test Scores

 Most Ph.D. programs require students to take the GRE general exam.
 Some programs in psychology, accounting, literature and other fields sometimes require a second standardized test.
-Test requirements vary by school and academic field, but most programs won't accept students with cumulative GRE scores lower than 1000, including quantitative and verbal.
-Programs in the science, math and technology fields require higher quantitative scores, while those in the humanities require higher verbal scores.
+Test requirements vary by school and academic field, with some schools requiring scores above a certain threshold.

 Letters of Recommendation

-Brigham Young University notes that letters of recommendation are important, and they can be more important than a candidate's GPA.
-A letter of recommendation allows a candidate's past professors to vouch that the student has good odds of succeeding in a Ph.D. program.
+In some cases, letters of recommendation can be just as important as a candidate's GPA.
+A letter of recommendation allows a candidate's past professors or supervisors to vouch that the student has good odds of succeeding in a Ph.D. program, which can help sway admissions decisions.